Ryu Jun-yeol: 2018–present: Work in film and streaming media

 In 2021, Ryu starred in JTBC's "Tenth Anniversary Special Project", a Hur Jin-ho melodrama television series Lost with Jeon Do-yeon, marking his small screen comeback after five years.
 In 2022, Ryu headlined Choi Dong-hoon's sci-fi action fantasy film, Alienoid, reuniting with Kim Tae-ri.
 The film premiered in July 2022.
 Despite the film not being a commercial success, Ryu's performance was praised by critics.
 In November, Ryu starred in the historical-thriller film The Night Owl, reuniting with Yoo Hae-jin.
 In 2024, Ryu starred in psychological thriller Netflix series The 8 Show along with actress Chun Woo-hee and actor Park Jeong-min, reuniting second work with the director Han Jae-rim.

-In May 2025, Netflix revealed that Ryu will be one of the main characters of their new drama The Rat, co-starring with prominent Korean actor Sul Kyung-gu.
+Ryu starred in the mystery thriller film Revelations with actress Shin Hyun-been and directed by Yeon Sang-ho.
+In May 2025, Netflix announced that Ryu will be one of the main characters of the new drama Mousetrap, co-starring Sul Kyung-gu.
+In June, Ryu signed an exclusive contract with United Artists Agency (UAA).

-Ryu is set to appear as a lead in mystery thriller film Revelations along with actress Shin Hyun-been and will be directed from Train to Busan director Yeon Sang-ho.

-Other activities
+Other ventures

 Philanthropy

-Ryu is an environmental activist.
 While filming Youth Over Flowers: Africa in 2016, Ryu developed an interest in environmentalism and began to campaign for environmental protection.
-In December 2018, Ryu was reported to have donated to Greenpeace, a non-governmental environmental organisation.
+In December 2018, Ryu was reported to have donated to Greenpeace.
 He has been making regular donations since 2016 for various campaigns, such as Save the Arctic.
-In 2020, Ryu made yet another donation to Greenpeace in response to Australian wildfires, and campaigned for animal protection and urgent action to tackle climate change on his Instagram account.
+In 2020, Ryu made another donation to Greenpeace in response to Australian wildfires, and campaigned for animal protection and urgent action to tackle climate change on his Instagram account.
 In 2021, Ryu participated in a video conference with South Korean President Moon Jae-in, speaking about environmental protection and bringing attention to the Greenpeace campaign to reduce plastic packaging.
 The two had previously visited the DMZ Peace Trail in 2019 to mark the first anniversary of the Panmunjom Declaration.

 Photography

-Ryu took a brief hiatus from acting and moved to the United States of America, living in Los Angeles for several months from mid-2019 to early 2020, going by his English name Anthony.
+Ryu took a brief hiatus from acting and moved to the United States, living in Los Angeles for several months from mid-2019 to early 2020, going by his English name Anthony.
 He attended the University of California, Los Angeles for a study abroad programme.
-Apart from his studies, he did photography work and learned vlogging in his spare time.
+Additionally, he did photography work and learned vlogging in his spare time.
 He established a mini vlog-series on YouTube, titled Ryu Jun-yeol's: Reportage, which covered his life in Los Angeles.
 In November 2020, Ryu held his first photo exhibition in Seoul, titled "Once Upon A Time...
 In Hollywood", which showcased the photos he took while living abroad.